Introduction

 Conclusion

-Summary of Septic Tank Functionality
+Overview of Septic Tank Operations

-1. Inflow of Wastewater
+1. Wastewater Inflow

-2. Primary Waste Separation
+2. Initial Waste Separation

-3. Biological Decomposition
+3. Biological Breakdown

 - Methanogenesis: Methanogenic bacteria convert acetic acid and hydrogen into methane and carbon dioxide.

-4. Effluent Discharge
+4. Effluent Exit

-The partially treated effluent exits the septic tank through an outlet pipe, often passing through an effluent filter to capture any remaining solids before entering the drain field.
+The treated effluent exits the septic tank through an outlet pipe, often passing through an effluent filter to capture any remaining solids before entering the drain field.

 5. Distribution to the Drain Field

-6. Soil Filtration Mechanism
+6. Soil Filtration Process

 FAQ